 This urban-style suburb has gained a lot of attention because there are so many things to do in the area.
 But frankly, there just isn’t enough room for everyone who’d like to live here, and listed homes sell within hours.
 Its great location close to downtown and with easy access to major highways quick travel is just one of the perks of living in Oakley.
 But many of its perks lie within Oakley’s busy borders.

 The area’s recent revamp is their aquatic park, complete with a diving board, splash pad, and waterslide.
 Another new revamp to the neighborhood is the popular Oakley Wines – a beer, cocktail, and wine bar that packs in hundreds of patrons each weekend.
 And Ault Park is just a quick jaunt away.

-Sample Streetpops sweet popsicles, a cappuccino from Deeper Roots Coffee, or a fresh drink from Rooted Juicery + Kitchen.
-Red Feather is another hot-spot and creates upscale dishes like their blackened lamb rack with mint chimichurri.
+Sample Streetpops popsicles (avocado, or lemon lavender), a cappuccino from Deeper Roots Coffee, or plant-based foods and cold-pressed juices, from Rooted Juicery + Kitchen.
+Red Feather is another hot-spot, creating upscale dishes like their blackened lamb rack with mint chimichurri.
 The neighborhood also hosts frequent community events like their Oakley After Hours and the Oakley Fancy Flea Market.